kaeflint/ItsFake/README.md

 Run **python run.py** with the following options
 * Make prediction based on all available models:  ***python run.py --load_all  --return_all**
 * Make prediction based with a specific model: python run.py --model_type {model_namel}
-Select the primary model from the option: rf for randomforrest model,pa for passiveAggressive model,nb for the MultinormalNB model, lg for the logisticRegression for example running ***python run.py --model_type rf** sets the primary model as the random forrest model.
+Select the primary model from the option: rf for randomforest model,pa for passiveAggressive model,nb for the MultinormalNB model, lg for the logisticRegression for example running ***python run.py --model_type rf** sets the primary model as the random forest model.

 ####  For Command Mode:
 The Command mode accepts one news article at a time.
 Run **python systemcmd.py --load_all  --return_all --news_content '{'title':put_news_title_here,